Lusufa/notes-working/CONTRIBUTING.md

-# Welcome to the Notes Buddy GitHub Contribution Guide
+# Welcome to the Noterious GitHub Contribution Guide

-This guide is designed to help new contributors seamlessly contribute to Notes Buddy projects on GitHub.
+This guide is designed to help new contributors seamlessly contribute to Noterious projects on GitHub.
 Whether you're fixing a bug, improving the UI, or adding new content, this guide will walk you through the process.

 ---